ppar/trafi-opendata/README.md

 ## Usage / installation instructions

-### Metadata
+### Updates to Metadata

-The API data import are controlled by schema information in `./metadata.json`; this data file determines how the CSV file is interpreted and how the SQL schema (and MongoDB structure) generated.
+The JSON API and the data import are controlled by schema information in `./metadata.json`; this file describes the CSV file's format and how the SQL schema (and MongoDB structure) are generated.

 The web UI uses `./metadata.json` and `./www/public/js/columns.json` for schema information.

 Unless the schema changes, it's not necessary to regenerate these files.
 Updating the schema may become necessary if Trafice adds new